mark-magic/mark-magic/packages/website/docs/en/book.md

 npx mark-magic
 ```

-After completion, you can see the generated epub file and the built HTML files in the dist folder.
-Use live-server to preview them.
+After completion, you can find the generated epub file and the built HTML files in the `dist` directory.
+Use live-server to preview it.

 ```sh
 npx live-server dist/docs